-The Chinese Music Ensemble was the first college Chinese music group in the U.S. and currently is the only one in Illinois.
-Established by Professor Emeritus Dr. Kuo-Huang Han in the 1970s, it gave several national and international concert performances between 1976 and 1978.
+The Chinese Music Ensemble was one of the first college Chinese music group in the U.S. and currently is the only one in Illinois.
+Established by Professor Emeritus Kuo-Huang Han in the 1970s, it gave several national and international concert performances between 1976 and 1978.
 Members of the ensemble learn to play assorted authentic Chinese instruments, such as er-hu (two-string fiddle), yang-qin (hammered dulcimer), pipa (long-neck lute), liu qin and yueh-qin (small lute), ruan (medium lute), dizi (bamboo flute), sheng (mouth organ) and luo-gu (percussion instruments).

 The addition of Chinese music ensemble to the already-flourishing NIU world music curriculum has helped broaden both musical and cultural horizon of our students and the NIU community at large.
 With the mission of promoting Chinese culture through learning its music tradition, the NIU Chinese Music Ensemble promotes Asian cultural awareness and understanding through this unique performing art and ultimately helps enhance the cultural diversity in the American multicultural society.

 Individual lessons and group rehearsals make up the major part of the curriculum, and Chinese musical instruments are available for short-term loan on a semester basis.
 In addition, members of the ensemble will also be introduced to basic Chinese music theory, the standard repertoire of Chinese instrumental and chamber music, and knowledge about performance practice along with the aesthetic values and symbolism of Chinese traditional music.